AI made up these words. The bobweiser can vouch for their quality

 Sometimes, I feel so damn happy I just want to break out into a skunkie.
 Oh, don't know what a skunkie is?
 It's a dance combining thrash and rock music, usually with a marching band.

 I've been doing the skunkie forever, but I just learned what it's officially called, thanks to ThisWordDoesNotExist.com.
-The amusing site collects nonsense English words generated by AI, along with strangely convincing dictionary-style definitions.
+The amusing site, created by Instagram's former engineering director, collects nonsense English words generated by AI, along with strangely convincing dictionary-style definitions.

 The site has greatly expanded my vocabulary.
 I now know, for example, that a heapslepper is a "small piece of iron, glass or similar material to be blasted out of something."
 A triuplex is a "climbing dog that resembles a quadruped with long black hair and two-tipped toes" and a creature I'm pretty sure I saw in my nightmare last night.
 A bobweiser is a person "whose job it is to check the quality of something," and thankfully for job seekers, doesn't need to be named Bob.
 All definitions are followed by a second one: "a word that does not exist; it was invented defined and used by a machine learning algorithm."